Matrix representations of the twisted virtual braid group and its extensions: On Complex Local Representations of

 \begin{theorem} Every representation of type $\zeta'_i, 1\leq i \leq 7,$ is unfaithful. \end{theorem} \begin{proof} The representations \( \zeta'_1 \) and \( \zeta'_2 \) are unfaithful, as the elements \( \gamma_1 \sigma_1 \gamma_2 \) and \( \gamma_2 \sigma_1 \gamma_1 \) are distinct in \( TVB_n \), yet their images under both \( \zeta'_1 \) and \( \zeta'_2 \) are the same matrix.
 Moreover, the representations \( \zeta'_i \), for \( 3 \leq i \leq 7 \), are also unfaithful.
 Specifically, when \( i = 3, 4, 6, 7 \), the generators \( \gamma_j \) are mapped to the identity matrix, and when \( i = 5 \), the generators \( \sigma_j \) are mapped to the identity matrix. \end{proof}

-Now, we study the irreducibility of the representations $\zeta'_i, 1\leq i \leq 7,$ given in Theorem \ref{localTVBn}.
-First, we need the following lemma that introduced in \cite{NASSER2025}.
+We now study the irreducibility of the representations $\zeta'_i, 1\leq i \leq 7,$ given in Theorem \ref{localTVBn}.
+First, we need the following lemma introduced in \cite{NASSER2025}.

-\begin{lemma} Consider $n \geq 2$ and let \( \rho : G \to \mathrm{GL}_n(V) \) be a representation of a group G on a vector space V. Let H be any subgroup of G .
-If \(\rho : H \to \mathrm{GL}_n(V) \) is irreducible, then \( \rho : G \to \mathrm{GL}_n(V) \) is also irreducible. \end{lemma}
+\begin{lemma} Consider $n \geq 2$ and let \( \rho : G \longrightarrow \mathrm{GL}_n(V) \) be a representation of a group G on a vector space V. Let H be any subgroup of G .
+If \(\rho : H \longrightarrow \mathrm{GL}_n(V) \) is irreducible, then \( \rho : G \longrightarrow \mathrm{GL}_n(V) \) is also irreducible. \end{lemma}

-\begin{theorem} Every representation of type $\zeta'_i, 1\leq i \leq 7,$ is reducible to degree \( n \).
-Furthermore, the representations \( \zeta_i' \), for \( 1 \leq i \leq 4 \), are not further reducible to degree \( n - 1 \) if $bc \neq 1$. \end{theorem} \begin{proof} We first observe that all the given representations are reducible to dimension \( n \).
+\begin{theorem} Every representation of type $\zeta'_i, 1\leq i \leq 7,$ is reducible to an $n$-dimensional representation.
+Furthermore, the representations \( \zeta_i' \), for \( 1 \leq i \leq 4 \), are not further reducible to degree an $(n-1)$-dimensional representation if $bc \neq 1$. \end{theorem} \begin{proof} We first observe that all the given representations are reducible to an $n$-dimensional representation.
 This is due to the fact that, in each representation matrix, the \((n+1)^\text{th}\) standard basis vector \( e_{n+1} \) is preserved.
 In other words, \( e_{n+1} \) is a common eigenvector for all the matrices in the representation.
-Consequently, \( e_{n+1} \) spans a one-dimensional invariant subspace, which implies that the representation is reducible to dimension \( n \).
+Consequently, \( e_{n+1} \) spans a one-dimensional invariant subspace, which implies that the representation is reducible to an $n$-dimensional representation.